Good plants from our Dutch nursery

 Now 50 years later, Hoogenraad is a modern company, where millions of good plants are grown every year.
 The vast majority is for export to at least 26 countries.
 There are trade interests worldwide, with the main focus on the east.
 At the beginning of this century, contacts were made in China, which is why Hoogenraad has become a leading player in the market of Acer, Magnolia and Paeonia, among others.

 Gerrit Hoogenraad has recently withdrawn from the active management of the nursery.
 The nursery is now in the hands of his son Sebastiaan and daughter-in-law Hannie.
 Under their management, the company has continued to grow into a modern organization with a number of employees in the summer that can reach up to 50 to 60 employees.
 The number of cultivations is up to approximately 5,500,000 plants.
-We now export to 30 countries within and outside Europe such as Iraq, Libya, Acebechan, Russia, Belarus, Kazakhstan, Georgia, Mongolia, Uganda, China, Indonesia and many more!
+We now export to 30 countries within and outside Europe such as Iraq, Libya, Acebechan, Belarus, Kazakhstan, Georgia, Mongolia, Uganda, China, Indonesia and many more (We do not deliver to sanctioned areas)!

 Good plants in a natural environment